MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-troubleshooting.md

    **hdbodbc_cons.exe trace off**

-When capturing a SAP HANA trace, note the following considerations:
+When capturing an SAP HANA trace, note the following considerations:

 * The trace commands should be run as the user that will be running the Mashup process that accesses the SAP HANA server.
 * The trace file path you specify should be writable by the user that runs the Mashup process.

 For example:

 * To capture non-SSO connections from gateway, make sure you use the gateway service user.
-That is, run the command line window as the gateway user when you want to execute the hdodbc_cons.exe calls.
+That is, run the command-line window as the gateway user when you want to execute the hdodbc_cons.exe calls.
 Make sure that the gateway server user can write to the log file location you specify.
 * To capture SSO connections from Gateway, use the SSO user.

 ## SAP HANA: insufficient privilege

-This message might be due to:
+This message might be because of:

 * The user legitimately not having enough privileges on the view they're trying to access.
 * The following known issue: